BEAST-Fitting/beast/docs/development_classes.rst

   Provides the interface to grids of extinguished SEDs composed of band integrated fluxes.
   Used fairly extensively in the BEAST to interface with the core physicsmodel grid.

+The core attributes of both classes are the same.

+- lamb: wavelengths of the seds.
+- seds: fluxes at the wavelengths
+- grid: astropy Table giving the parameters of each sed (mass, age, etc.)

 Both grids can interface with files via "backends" on disk with differing levels memory usage.

 - "memory":
+  The :class:`~beast.physicsmodel.helpers.gridbackends.MemoryBackend` reads
-  This backend reads contents of the file into memory.
+  contents of the file into memory.
 Largest memory usage and fastest access to the information after reading is done.

 - "cache":
-  This backend reads the contents into memory when that specific information is first accessed.
+  The :class:`~beast.physicsmodel.helpers.gridbackends.CacheBackend` reads the contents into memory when that specific information is first accessed.

-- "lazycache": TBD
+- "disk":
-  This backend is TBD.
+  The :class:`~beast.physicsmodel.helpers.gridbackends.DiskBackend` reads the data from disk when it is accessed.
+This supports reading only a portion of the data.
+This allows spectral and SED grids larger than can fit into memory.

 The current file formats that are supported by the backends are:

 - "fits": Supported by "memory" and "cache" backends.

-- "hdf5": Supported by "memory" and "cache" backends
+- "hdf": Supported by "memory", "cache", and "disk" backends

-- "lazycache": TBD.